simonsafhalter/reedsy-challenge-frontend/front-end/q1/about-me.md

 - [Jest](https://jestjs.io/) for unit testing
 - [Cypress](https://www.cypress.io/) for E2E testing

+The project was set up as a Single Page Vue.js Application backed by various REST APIs accross the company.
+Auth APIs for authentication, ElasticSearch APIs for customer search and event logs, Google Analytics APIs for analytics, WebSockets for real-time data, various custom synchronous and asynchronous APIs for other features like refunds, ticket management, etc.

 ## :smile: My role

 My initial role was an individual contributor, working in a team of 3 FE developers, 2 BE developers and 1 QA where I developed and extended many of the above features.